sonalparab/shsh/README.md

 * Does not work with commands that have tabs
 * When redirecting, there needs to be a space before and after the redirection symbol
 * While the homedir is substituted with `~` in the prompt, trying to use it as a path will fail
-* Command of only whitespace will not work (but works if only one space)
 * Can not echo anything with a semicolon or bar, even if its in quotes

 ## Files & Function Headers